bennyschmidt/node-express-api/README.md

 ### Node Express API

-A Node/Express API boilerplate with options, easy endpoint definition, body parsing, and a basic status page.
+A Node/Express API boilerplate with easy endpoint definition, body parsing, and a basic status page.

 -----